sergiotaborda/lense-lang/docs/content/constructors.md

 ~~~~

-It uses and ``object`` to hold ["static like" data](objects.html).
-If the String is not valid the construtor throws an exception.
+It uses and [``object``](objects.html) to hold the cache data.
+If the String is not valid the constructor throws an exception.
-This is valid because a construtors is like a factory, however the compiler will only allow the ``throw`` clause on a named constructor.
+This is valid because a constructors is like a factory, however the compiler will only allow the ``throw`` clause on a named constructor.

-## Convertion Constructor
+## Conversion Constructor

-A convertion construtor is used to obtain the state of the object from another object of a different type.
+A conversion constructor is used to obtain the state of the object from another object of a different type.
 For instance:

 ~~~~brush: lense
 Integer k = 23;